jiukunz/tw-ruby-training/slides/contents/5-ruby-meta-programming.md

 ---

-## Meta Programming
+# Meta Programming

-- *Metaprogramming is writing code that manipulates language constructs at runtime.*
+####is writing code that manipulates language constructs at runtime.

 ---